Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 • handle invalid readings without crashing the system

-That makes the system easier to validate and easier to extend later into logging, alerts, or automation.
+That makes the system easier to validate and easier to extend later into long-term monitoring, threshold-based alerts, or dashboard reporting.

 Advanced Arduino Code